Civic Square and Flag Raising

 Sunday 1:00 p.m. to 6:00 p.m.

 Should your event occur outside of these hours, your organization must receive permission from City Council through its Standing Policy Committee on Environment, Utilities, and Corporate Services.
-Please complete the online form below to be considered by the Committee.
+Please complete the online form to be considered by the Committee.
 Please note, your request must be received no later than 12:00 p.m. on the Tuesday of the week preceding the Standing Policy Committee on Environment, Utilities and Corporate Services meeting.
 Please refer to the Committee meeting schedule.

 Event Materials: Amplification Equipment